 We part ways, I in one direction and she in the other, perfunctorily, like always.
 I watch her walk away, watch her shoulders relax as she becomes the person she is when she thinks no one is looking.
 I walk away and I think not about Carla or me or me and Carla, but about half-date guy.
 I could apologize for bailing early, and maybe because I’ve had two glasses of the house white, or maybe because I’m not yet in menopause and not yet free, I think I might ask him for a do-over.
 Maybe he’d say, sure, let’s go.
 I think about how happy it’ll make Carla to finally go on that double.

 Hana Mason is a Victoria-based writer from Calgary.
-She was editor-in-chief of This Side of West Issue 18 at the University of Victoria, where she received a BFA and won the 2020 On The Verge Fiction contest.
-She has work in Little Fiction, Minola Review, Riddle Fence and elsewhere.
+She has fiction and poetry in Little Fiction, Riddle Fence, Minola Review, Cosmonauts Avenue, untethered magazine and elsewhere.
 More on Twitter: @hanamasonwrites